TID-Lab/aggie/docs/content/tableau/bi-connector-setup.md

 sudo systemctl status mongosqld
 ```

-Verify that you can connect remotely using the admin password:
+Verify that you can connect remotely, using the admin password when it prompts you:

 ```shell script
 mongo "mongodb://aggie.example.org" -u admin